by Michael Botur

 ‘And you’ll stop publishing your mean stuff?’

 ‘I take it you’re referring to the sagas of Harriet Todd?
-Pity, she has quite a following.’
+Twould be a pity to reel her in.
+She has quite a following.’

-‘No More Sadism.’
+‘No more.’
 Si was standing now.
 ‘That’s what we’re calling it.
-The book, I mean.’
+The book, I mean.
+No More.
+Final in the series.
+We’ll, we’ll… wind it all up, I guess.’
 Si made eye contact with everybody in the room, holding Jean-Paul’s gaze the longest, until Harriet tugged on Si’s sleeve and whispered something in his ear.

 ‘She’s asking if you’ll give the book a good review.
 Since you’re literary editor.’